HR-Fahim/Basic-Prototype-Client-and-Server-Architecture-Implementation/README.md

 ## Client-Server Architecture

-In this messaging prototype, we utilize the Client-Server Architecture to achieve the following objectives:
+In this messaging prototype, utilized the Client-Server Architecture to achieve the following objectives:

 - **Scalability:** The architecture allows for easy scalability.
 Multiple clients can connect to a central server, enabling communication between users on different devices and locations.